denizsafak/HotspotAutoLogin/README.md

 ### Logging
 Any important events or actions taken by the script are logged both in a log file (log.txt) and in the log window that can be accessed via the system tray icon.

-### Exit Gracefully
-If the script encounters too many login failures (10 consecutive errors), it will exit gracefully.

 ## `Usage`
 ### Configuration
 Edit the config.json file with your specific information, including your login credentials, the portal URL, the SSID of the network you want to connect to, and the check interval in seconds.